vbauermann/angularjstexteditor/README.md

 ## Release notes

-Now you can now add multiple platforms videos that have the ability to embed
+ you can now add multiple platforms videos that have the ability to embed

 ## Requirements